unahouExosite/docs/rpc/README.md

 ###info

-Provide creation and usage information of specified resource according to the specified options.
-Information will be returned for the options specified.
+Request creation and usage information of specified resource according to the specified options.
+Information is returned for the options specified.
 If no option is specified, a full information report is returned.